 This post may contain affiliate links to products I use and highly recommend.
 You can read my full disclosure .

-This easy Keto Garlic Shrimp Scampi Recipe is perfect if you’re looking for a quick meal.
-With just a few ingredients and one-pan, you’ll easily be able to make this restaurant-quality dish at home.
-I include tips for how to make Shrimp Scampi for Keto, Paleo, Low-carb, Atkins, and Whole30.
-I also give side dish recommendations like keto risotto and spaghetti squash with shrimp scampi.
+This easy Keto Shrimp Scampi recipe is perfect if you’re looking for a quick meal.
+With just a few simple ingredients and one-pan, you’ll easily be able to make this restaurant-quality dish at home.
+Whether you want to make this for your date night, or for your family dinner, everyone’s taste buds will thank you afterward.

 - Shrimp: I used 16/20 or 13/15 size shrimp.
 They were peeled and deveined and have the tail-on, but keeping the tail-on is optional.